 Eating With Allergies or Intolerances

 - Avoid junk and processed foods.
-With the increase in allergy and sensitivity to additives, MSG, food colouring, emulsifiers, genetically modified foods etc there is a strong case to avoid these altogether.
+With the increase in allergy and sensitivity to additives, MSG, food coloring, emulsifiers, genetically modified foods etc there is a strong case to avoid these altogether.
 Always read the label, and if you don’t understand what it says — or if the list is more than 5 opt for another product.

 - Get into cooking with real, organic foods.
 You will know what is in the food, and the taste is much better than anything semi or processed.